Dirac series for complex $E_8$: Introduction

-In this paper, we will finish the classification of $\widehat{G}^d$ for all complex simple groups by studying $\widehat{G}^d$ for Type $E_8$.
-One reason why such a classification cannot be done is that the \texttt{atlas} software runs out of memory on a usual desktop computer upon running the command \texttt{is\_unitary} for complex $E_8$.
+In this manuscript, we finish the classification of $\widehat{G}^d$ for all complex simple groups by studying $\widehat{G}^d$ for Type $E_8$.
+Although this is a finite calculation, currently \texttt{atlas} software runs out of memory on a usual desktop computer for complex $E_8$.
+Therefore, we need to take a completely different perspective from that of the aforementioned literature.

-Rather than directly applying \texttt{atlas} to representations of $E_8$, we apply bottom layer $K-$type arguments so that the classification problem can be divided into various Levi subgroups $M$ of $G$.
-If all the simple factors of $M$ are classical, one can apply the results in \cite{BDW}.
-Otherwise, we use intertwining operators detailed in \cite{B1} and \cite{BC} to compute the signatures of Hermitian forms on a small set of $(M \cap K)-$types.
-Such calculations can be implemented in \texttt{mathematica}, which will effectively reduce our study into very few parameters.
+Instead, we adopt a more conceptual approach by doing standard linear algebra using \texttt{mathematica}.
+This is a generalization of the techniques in \cite{BDW} and applies to all cases.
+More explicitly, we use bottom layer $K-$type arguments to reduce the classification problem to the spherical case and a few nonspherical ones.
+These $K-$types are useful in reducing the problem to some proper Levi components of $G$.
+When the Levi component is formed of simple factors of classical type, the results in \cite{BDW} apply.
+For the remaining cases, we use intertwining operators detailed in \cite{B1} and \cite{BC}.

-As a consequence, we verify Conjecture 1.1 of \cite{BP1} for complex $E_8$, which says that all $\pi \in \widehat{G}^d$ must be the lowest $K-$ subquotient of an induced representation, whose inducing module is a unipotent representation with non-zero Dirac cohomology tensored with a unitary character (see Corollary \ref{cor-a}, Corollary \ref{cor-d} and Corollary \ref{cor-e} below).
-Combined with the work of \cite{BDW}, this also implies that for all such $\pi$, the $K-$type contributing to $H_D(\pi)$ is unique and is of multiplicity one in $\pi$.
+As a consequence, we obtain the main result of this manuscript: \begin{theorem}[Propositions \ref{cor-a}, \ref{cor-d} and \ref{cor-e}] Let $G$ be the complex Lie group of Type $E_8$.
+The representations in $\widehat{G}^d$ are the lowest $K-$type subquotients of modules parabolically induced from a unitary character tensored with a unipotent representation with nonzero Dirac cohomology listed in \cite[Theorem 1.1]{DW2} (for Levi subgroups of Type $D$) and \cite[Section 5.7 -- 5.9]{BP1} (for Levi subgroups of Type $E$). \end{theorem}